marcochin/Go-Ubiquitous-Sunshine-Watch-Face/README.md

 This sample uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

+For weather to show up, Sunshine app(included in project) must be installed before connecting phone to wearable.
+You can either install the watch face and app seperately using their debug apk's or you can create a release apk which will combine both apk's into one.
+When you install the Sunshine release apk, the watch face should be automatically installed on the wearable once connected.
+If not, open the Android Wear app and select "sync apps" button.

 License
 -------
 Copyright 2015 The Android Open Source Project, Inc.